sherlock-project/sherlock/README.md

 If docker is installed you can build an image and run this as a container.

 ```
-docker build -t mysherlock-image .
+docker build -t myspectre-image .
 ```

-Once the image is built, sherlock can be invoked by running the following:
+Once the image is built, spectre can be invoked by running the following:

 ```
-docker run --rm -t mysherlock-image user123
+docker run --rm -t myspectre-image user123
 ```

 Use the following command to access the saved results:

 ```
-docker run --rm -t -v "$PWD/results:/opt/sherlock/results" mysherlock-image -o /opt/sherlock/results/text.txt user123
+docker run --rm -t -v "$PWD/results:/opt/spectre/results" myspectre-image -o /opt/spectre/results/text.txt user123
 ```

-Docker is instructed to create (or use) the folder `results` in the current working directory and to mount it at `/opt/sherlock/results` on the docker container by using the ```-v "$PWD/results:/opt/sherlock/results"``` options. `Sherlock` is instructed to export the result using the `-o /opt/sherlock/results/text.txt` option.
+Docker is instructed to create (or use) the folder `results` in the current working directory and to mount it at `/opt/spectre/results` on the docker container by using the ```-v "$PWD/results:/opt/spectre/results"``` options. `spectre` is instructed to export the result using the `-o /opt/spectre/results/text.txt` option.

 ### Using `docker-compose`